 - Sustainability, societal perspective and system analysis

-Accelerating activities (commercialization, dissemination of knowledge and collaboration) aim to accelerate the implementation of project results and to create collaboration between actors for a sustainable transition.
+Accelerating activities (knowledge dissemination, utilization and collaboration) aim to speed up the implementation of project results and to create collaboration between actors for a sustainable transition.

-The program started in March 2021and ends no earlier than the 31 December 2025.
-The budget framework for the period is SEK 320 million.
-The work within the program is followed up with the help of goals and is continuously updated in connection with the program’s ongoing evaluations and follow-ups that reflect the content of the Swedish Energy Agency’s strategies for the areas concerned.
+The work within the program is followed up using the program’s goals.
+The work is continuously updated in connection with ongoing evaluations and follow-ups that reflect the content of the Swedish Energy Agency’s strategies for the areas concerned.

 Our five goals